dut-media-lab/BOML/index.md

           - first_order: specific parameter to define whether to use implement first order MAML, default to be `FALSE`
           - loss_func: specifying which type of loss function is used for the maml-based method, which should be consistent with the form to compute the inner objective
           - momentum: specific parameter for Optimizer.BOMLOptMomentum to set initial value of momentum
-          - beta1, beta2: specific parameter for Optimizer.BOMLOptMomentum to set initial value of Adam
           - regularization: whether to add regularization terms in the inner objective
-          - experiment: instance of Experiment to use in the Lower Level Problem, especifially needed in the `HyperOptim` type of method.
+          - experiment: instance of Experiment to use in the Lower Level Problem, especifially needed in the `MetaRper` type of method.
-          - scalor: coefficient of regularization term in the objective function.
-          - var_list: optional list of variables (of the inner optimization problem)from
+          - var_list: optional list of variables (of the inner optimization problem)
-          - init_dynamics_dict: optional dictrionary that defines Phi_0 (see `OptimizerDict.set_init_dynamics`)
-          - inner_kargs: optional arguments to pass to `boml.core.optimizer.minimize`
+          - inner_kargs: optional arguments to pass to `boml.boml_optimizer.BOMLOptimizer.compute_gradients`
        - Returns: task-specific model part

     4. BOMLOptimizer.ul_problem
        - Aliases:
-          - boml.core.BOMLOptimizer.ul_problem()
+          - boml.boml_optimizer.BOMLOptimizer.ul_problem()
             ```
-            boml.core.BOMLOptimizer.ul_Problem(
+            boml.boml_optimizer.BOMLOptimizer.ul_Problem(
                 outer_objective,
                 meta_learning_rate,
                 inner_grad,
                 meta_param=None,
                 outer_objective_optimizer='Adam',
-                Reptile=False,
-                Darts=False,
                 epsilon=1.0,
-                beta1=0.9,beta2=0.999,
                 momentum=0.5,
                 global_step=None
             )
             ```
-        This method define upper level problems and choose optimizers to optimize meta parameters, which should be called afer ll_problem.
+        This method define upper level problems and choose optimizer to optimize meta parameters, which should be called afer ll_problem.
         - Args:
             - outer_objective: scalar tensor for the outer objective
             - meta_learning_rate: step size for outer loop optimization
             - inner_grad: Returned value of boml.BOMLOptimizer.LLProblem()
             - meta_param: optional list of outer parameters and model parameters
             - outer_objective_optimizer: Optimizer type for the outer parameters, should be in list [`SGD`,`Momentum`,`Adam`]
-            - Reptile: BOOLEAN, specific parameters to define whether to implement `Reptile` algorithm
-            - Darts: BOOLEAN, specific parameters to define whether to implement 'DARTS' algorithm
             - epsilon: Float, cofffecients to be used in DARTS algorithm
             - momentum: specific parameters to be used to initialize `Momentum` algorithm
-            - beta1, beta2: specific parameters to be used to initialize `Adam`
-            - global_step: optional global step.
-By default tries to use the last variable in the collection GLOBAL_STEP
         - Returns：meta_param list, used for debugging
-    5. Aggregate_all:
+    5. aggregate_all:
        - Aliases:
-           - boml.core.BOMLOptimizer.Aggregate_all()
+           - boml.boml_optimizer.BOMLOptimizer.aggregate_all()
           ```
-          boml.core.BOMLOptimizer.Aggregate_all(
+          boml.boml_optimizer.BOMLOptimizer.aggregate_all(
               aggregation_fn=None,
               gradient_clip=None
               )